Fraser McConnell: Racing career

 McConnell made his rallycross career debut in 2018, competing in North America's ARX2 series.
 In his first race, McConnell recorded the fastest-out-of-the-box time, and ultimately reached the final four times out of five.
 In the final round of the season, McConnell achieved a podium finish.

 In 2019, McConnell made his international racing debut with Olsbergs MSE.
 That same year, McConnell won the ARX2 championship, marking the first time in history for a Jamaican to lift the title.

 In 2021, McConnell secured his first supercar victory, defeating three-time FIA world champion Johan Kristoffersson at the RallyX Nordic in Nysum, Denmark.

-McConnell will joining Lewis Hamilton's Team X44 in Extreme E for the 2023 season.
-He will be replacing Sébastien Loeb and will partner Cristina Gutiérrez.
+McConnell joined Lewis Hamilton's Team X44 in Extreme E for the 2023 season.
+He replaced Sébastien Loeb as Cristina Gutiérrez's partner.